RGU-Computing/CCO/README.md

 README.md                       # This file
 ```

+---

 ## Evaluation

 CCO was evaluated through a two-stage strategy:

+**Stage 1: Competency Question-Based SPARQL Verification**

-**Stage 1:** 20 competency questions were verified using SPARQL ASK queries against the CCO TBox, confirming correct implementation of classes, properties, and schema-level axioms across five categories: agent and role, norm and regulation, temporal scoping, exception and condition, and resource allocation.
-The full set of CQs and SPARQL queries is available in `Evaluation/stage1-cqs.md`.
+Twenty competency questions (CQs) were defined to assess whether CCO provides the vocabulary required to represent its seven modelling patterns, organised into five categories: agent and role, norm and regulation, temporal scoping, exception and condition, and resource allocation.
+For each CQ, two SPARQL queries are provided: a SPARQL ASK query verifying schema-level axioms against the CCO TBox, and a SPARQL SELECT query demonstrating how the question can be answered against instance data.
+The full set of CQs and queries is available in `Evaluation/Stage 1 Evaluation/CQ Based SPARQL Verification.md`.

+**Stage 2: LLM-Assisted Cross-Domain Evaluation**

-**Stage 2:** An LLM-assisted cross-domain evaluation was conducted across four compliance domains (education funding, finance, healthcare, data protection).
+An LLM-assisted cross-domain evaluation was conducted across four compliance domains (education funding, finance, healthcare, data protection).
 Of 1,587 generated competency questions, 1,556 (98.1%) were assessed as supported by CCO.
 A 10% sample of 156 CQs was further validated: 154 (98.7%) passed SHACL validation and 142 (91.0%) returned a non-empty SPARQL result.

 ---

 ## Domain Extension

-A lightweight education domain extension is provided in `Usecase/CCO-Education/`, demonstrating how CCO can be extended.
+A lightweight education domain extension is provided in `Usecase/CCO-Education/`, demonstrating how CCO can be extended using the MIREOT method.
 Eleven EFRO classes are aligned to CCO via `rdfs:subClassOf` and thirteen education-specific role classes are defined as subclasses of `cco:Role`.

 ---